Space CLI: Manage Flashcards with AI in Your Terminal

 Sync across all your devices

-Cards you create in the CLI show up automatically on your phone, tablet, and desktop.
-Cards you learn on the go are instantly queryable from the CLI.
+Cards you create in the CLI show up on your phone, tablet, and desktop.
+PowerSync pushes every CLI change to the server and from there to your other devices, with no manual sync and no cloud login in the CLI itself.

 Who Space CLI is for